Leaky loos are losing loads

 - TEST: another way to check for leaks is to wait half an hour after the last flush, dry the back of the toilet bowl before placing a piece of dry toilet paper on it.
 You’ll soon see the toilet paper get wet if water is trickling down into the toilet from the cistern.
 If you spot this is happening, you’ve probably got a leaky loo.

 If you’re still not sure, you can order a FREE easy-to-use LeakyLoo strip to check if your loo is leaking.
-Just visit GetWaterFit and order your free strip and other great water saving items.
+Just visit GetWaterFit and order your free strip.

 - Easy to use – wait half an hour after the last flush, wipe the back of the pan dry with toilet tissue so it’s dry, peel back the adhesive cover and place the strip horizontally across the back of the pan.